...

 5- Borax

-The last way to remove mold from your shower caulking is to use borax..
-We recommend mixing half a cup of Borax with three cups of water to make the solution.
-Put it in a spray bottle, then spray it over the caulk until moistened.
+The last way to remove mold from your shower caulking is to use borax.
+We recommend mixing 1 cup of borax per gallon of water (or 2 tablespoons per two standard measuring cups of water for smaller batches).
+Put the solution in a spray bottle, then spray it over the caulk until thoroughly moistened.
 Let it sit for about 20 minutes before scrubbing off any visible residue with a brush or sponge.
-Be sure to wear gloves when doing this.
+Wear gloves during application to prevent skin irritation.

 6- Replace the Caulk